Plan for the SMS Provider

-Computer other than the site server or site database computer
+Computer other than the site server or site database server

-SMS Provider does not use site server or site database computer resources.
+SMS Provider doesn't use site server or site database system resources.

 This type of location lets you deploy additional SMS Providers to provide high availability for connections.

-The SMS Provider performance might be reduced due to the additional network activity that is required to coordinate with the site server and the site database computer.
+The SMS Provider performance might be reduced.
+This behavior is due to the additional network activity that it requires to coordinate with the site server and the site database computer.

-This server must be always accessible to the site database computer, and to all computers with the Configuration Manager console installed.
+This server must be always accessible to the site database server, and to all computers with the Configuration Manager console installed.